 - Turnabout Storm started out as a written fanfiction, but as it progressed evolved to an attempt at a game in order to be able to put music in it, then to a radio play, and finally to it settled with Ace Attorney game-walkthrough-like videos so visual elements could be added.

-- Cool World was originally intended to be a horror film, but Executive Meddling demanded a more family friendly plot and rewrote it.
+- Cool World was originally intended to be a horror film but Executive Meddling demanded a more family-friendly plot and rewrote it.
 This explains the resultant tonal inconsistency.

-- Mulholland Drive was originally going to be a TV series.
-The first two thirds (made for TV) are nowhere near as surreal or adult oriented as the climax (made to wrap everything up as a film).
+- Mulholland Dr. was originally going to be a TV series.
+The first two-thirds (made for TV) are nowhere near as surreal or adult-oriented as the climax, made to wrap everything up as a film.

 - Good Will Hunting was originally conceived of by Matt Damon and Ben Affleck as a thriller, before the Weinsteins encouraged them to instead emphasize the relationship between Will and his psychologist.

-- Seen in the Korean movie Windstruck (the loose prequel to My Sassy Girl), which veered from Rom Com to Fantasy to Tragedy and back again.
+- Seen in the Korean movie Windstruck (the loose prequel to My Sassy Girl), which veered from Rom Com to Fantasy to Tragedy and back.

-- Zombieland was originally intended to be a TV series.
+- Zombieland was originally intended as a TV series.